Head injuries

 - Evaluation: A "qualified health care provider" must evaluate the student.
 This includes a physician (MD or DO), an advanced practice registered nurse, or a physician assistant.

-- Clearance: The qualified health care provider must clear the student to resume participation in writing, which can be either:
+- Clearance: The qualified healthcare provider must provide a written document to clear the student to resume participation, which can be either:

 - Full clearance to return to all activities.